NREL/OpenStudio-HPXML/docs/source/workflow_outputs.rst

   =========================  =====

 The unmet heating and cooling numbers reflect the number of hours during the heating/cooling season when the conditioned space temperature deviates more than 0.2 deg-C (0.36 deg-F) from the heating/cooling setpoint.
-The unmet driving numbers include any time in which the discharge schedule is exceeds 0 while the EV battery's state of charge is at its minimum level.
+The unmet driving number represents the total time in which the charging schedule fails to meet the demand from the driving schedule.
+This includes periods when the discharge schedule exceeds zero while the EV battery's state of charge is at its minimum level.
+Unmet driving hours indicate unrealized discharging events, resulting in reduced charging energy.

 Peak Building Electricity
 ~~~~~~~~~~~~~~~~~~~~~~~~~